nanoframework/nf-interpreter/docs/project-documentation/contributing.md

 * **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 * **DON'T** commit code that you didn't write.
-If you find code that you think is a good fit to add to **nano Framework**, file an issue and start a discussion before proceeding.
+If you find code that you think is a good fit to add to **nanoFramework**, file an issue and start a discussion before proceeding.
 * **DON'T** submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.
 * **DON'T** add API additions without filing an issue and discussing with us first.
 See [API Review Process](api-review-process.md).

 ### Contribution "Bar"

 Project maintainers will merge changes that align with [project priorities](project-priorities.md) and/or improve the product significantly for a broad set of apps.
-Proposals must also satisfy the published [guidelines for **nano Framework**](#contribution-guidelines).
+Proposals must also satisfy the published [guidelines for **nanoFramework**](#contribution-guidelines).

 Maintainers will not merge changes that have narrowly-defined benefits, due to compatibility risk.
 Changes to the codebase are first reviewed and tested to ensure they are correct for those products and will not inadvertently break applications.
 We may revert changes if they are found to be breaking.